Table of Contents

 - Religious interests

-Examples of these are Mother’s Day, Boxing Day, etc.
+Examples of these are St. Patrick’s Day, Mother’s Day, Christmas, Thanksgiving, etc.

 - Personal and meaningful milestones